Prepare Your Garden for Spring!!

 As the spring season approaches, there are several things you should do in the garden ...

 - Make sure all the dead foliage of hosta, daylilies, iris, and peonies are cut back and cleared from the garden.

 - You should do a light feeding of Plant-tone or Holly-tone in March before you add your mulch.

 - Cut the stems and foliage of perennials.
 Be sure to cut them back to the ground before new spring growth.

 - Don't cut back evergreen or semi-evergreen perennials (Iberis, Heuchera, Alchemilla, Alyssum, Arabis, hardy Geraniums, etc.), but you can protect them from the harsh late freezes by lightly covering them with leaves or pine boughs.

 - Cut back the ornamental grasses in March.

-- Buddleia, Crape Myrtle, and Caryopteris should be trimmed after the danger of frost but while they are still dormant, usually in April.
+- Buddleia, Crape Myrtle, and Caryopteris should be trimmed after the danger of frost, usually in April.
 Cut them back until you reach a green stem (or to 12"-18").
 After a hard winter in colder climates, you may have to cut them almost to the ground, but they will come back from the base to form a handsome new shrub.